top of page

 Do you offer scholarships?

-What to expect when you arrive?
+What can we expect when we arrive?

 How long can we stay?

-What if my child gets homesick?
+What if my camper gets homesick?

-We do get some campers that are homesick the first night and some even the second night, but it is to be expected since, for many of the campers, this is their first time to spend the night away from home.
-Surprisingly though, most are happy to be at camp with their new friends.
+We do get some campers who are homesick the first night and some even the second night, but it is to be expected since for many campers this is their first time to spend the night away from home.
+Surprisingly, most of them are happy to be at camp with their new friends.
+We do encourage family and friends to send cards or letters to camp.
+We even have an email option to deliver mail to your camper daily! info@campconquest.com

 How does your camp handle homesickness and other adjustment issues?